top of page

-Opening spaces and times to bring the healing power of ancient forests into the heart of modern life, where humans are off-roots and cut from the wild.
+Opening spaces and times to bring the healing power of ancient forests everywhere into the heart of modern life, where humans are not physically among trees.

 From my past professional background in brand experience, I use what I've learned to activate and to adapt the Kodama experience in any place and audience.